TrendingByte/trendingbyte.github.io/docs/electron/electron-with-react.md

 sidebar_position: 1
 ---

-# Use electron with react
+# Use Electron with React

 In this post, we'll explore how to use Electron with React to build cross-platform desktop applications.
 Electron is an open-source framework that allows developers to create native desktop applications using web technologies such as HTML, CSS, and JavaScript.
 React is a popular JavaScript library used for building user interfaces.
 To get started, open your terminal and run the following code to create a new React application: